ayishalimin/gitSkills/README.md

 # gitSkills
-create a new branch called dev
+create a new branch called dev and it is simple.